Design & audience

 Who it is for

 If you love spreadsheet-deep databases and every real league tier, a mainstream annual sim may still be your main game.
-If you want Championship Manager-era vibes with responsive UI and fair tactical outcomes, Retro Manager is built for that niche — start with how to play and tactics, then jump in via Play.
+If you want Championship Manager-era vibes with responsive UI and fair tactical outcomes, Retro Manager is built for that niche — start with How to play and Best tactics, the Game guide, then jump in via Play.